 \subsection{Path formulation}

-In order to introduce a path formulation of the MMCRP, we assume that all possible routes $\rho$ of vehicles are enumerated in the set $\cal R$.
-Each route $\rho$ must start in node $(d,\sigma)$ and finish in a node $(d,\tau)$, traversing edges $E$ in the auxiliary graph $G=(V,E)$.
+In order to introduce a path formulation of the MMCRP, we assume that all possible routes $\rho$ of {all} vehicles are enumerated in the set $\cal R$.
+Each route $\rho$ must start in node $(d,\sigma)$ and finish in a node $(d,\tau)$, traversing arcs $E$ in the auxiliary graph $G=(V,E)$.
 The start and end depots $d$ may be different.

-Let $\gamma_{\rho}$ be the savings of route $\rho$ calculated as the saving by using a car compared to the cheapest other MOT for all edges on the respective route.
+Let $\gamma_{\rho}$ be the savings of route $\rho$ calculated as the saving by using a car compared to the cheapest other MOT for all arcs on the respective route.
 Furthermore, let the binary matrix $\myG_{\rho q}$ be 1 if route $\rho$ will service task $q$.
 Finally, let $\myH_{\rho d}=1$ if route $\rho$ starts in depot $d$, and $\myQ_{\rho d}=1$ if route $\rho$ ends in depot $d$ and 0 otherwise.
 The values $W_d$ and $\overline{W}_d$ state the number of vehicles that are available at depot $d \in D$ at the beginning and end of the planning horizon.
 The binary decision variable $x_{\rho}$ takes on value 1 if route $\rho$ is chosen, and 0 otherwise.

 We can now formulate the MMCRP as follows: The objective function (\ref{objective}) maximizes the sum of the savings of the selected routes.
 Constraints~(\ref{atmostone}) make sure that each task $q\in Q$ is covered at most once.
 Constraints~(\ref{depotout}) make sure that exactly $W_d$ vehicles leave depot $d$ at the start of the planning horizon, and constraints~(\ref{depotin}) make sure that exactly $\overline{W}_d$ vehicles return to depot $d$ at the end of the planning horizon.
-Since not all vehicles have to be used, we add the necessary dummy routes to set the $\cal R$.
+Since not all vehicles have to be used, we add the necessary dummy routes to the set $\cal R$.
 Finally, constraints~(\ref{domain}) define the decision variables $x_{\rho}$ to be binary.